SnapmakerResearchGroup/Firmware/README.md

 2. RockChip RKFW.
 Has 2 files packed: BOOT and embedded-update.img (RKAF image, see 3.)
 3. RockChip RKAF.
 Has many files packed, most important is rootfs.img, it is SquashFS with OS

-For packing RKFW and RKAF you can use fork of [apftool-rs](https://github.com/SnapmakerResearchGroup/apftool-rs)
+For packing RKFW and RKAF you can use [apftool-rs](https://github.com/SnapmakerResearchGroup/apftool-rs)